iamfatimarahimi/scroll-base/README.md

 # Scroll Base
-Just another COOL JavaScript plugin that you can create scroll-base animation on web with it.
+Just another NOT COOL JavaScript plugin that you can create scroll-base animation on web with it.